seandstewart/bardly/bardly/plays/histories/henry-v/11-player.md

 The king hath heard them; to the which as yet
 There is no answer made.

-**KING HENRY V**
-Well then the peace,
-Which you before so urged, lies in his answer.

 **KING OF FRANCE**
 I have but with a cursorary eye
 O'erglanced the articles: pleaseth your grace